repsheet/ngx_bot_verifier/README.md

 ## Status

-This module is alpha quality.
-It is not production ready.
+[BETA] This module has been tested on a handful of production websites.
+It has not yet been evaluated at scale.
+If you would like to consider testing this at scale I would be happy to assist and allocate time to correct any issues.

 [Back to TOC](#table-of-contents)